rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/general-api-info/role-based-access-control.rst

 .. _rbac-permissions-cross-reference:

-RBAC permissions cross-reference to Cloud Monitoring operations
+RBAC permissions cross-reference to Rackspace Monitoring operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-API operations for Cloud Monitoring may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, review the Knowledge Center article `Detailed permissions matrix for Cloud Monitoring`_.
+API operations for Rackspace Monitoring may or may not be available to all roles.
+To see which operations are permitted to invoke which calls, review the Knowledge Center article `Detailed permissions matrix for Rackspace Monitoring`_.

-.. _Detailed permissions matrix for Cloud Monitoring: http://www.rackspace.com/knowledge_center/article/detailed-permissions-matrix-for-cloud-monitoring
+.. _Detailed permissions matrix for Rackspace Monitoring: http://www.rackspace.com/knowledge_center/article/detailed-permissions-matrix-for-cloud-monitoring